$ cd fundamentals-of-devops

 , an HTTP client, in a loop, hitting your ALB once per second and allowing you to see the

-old instances have been shut down.
+all the old instances have been shut down.
 The output will look something like this:

 Hello, World!
 Hello, World!
 Hello, World!
 Hello, World!
 Hello, World!
 Hello, World!
 Fundamentals of DevOps!
 Hello, World!
 Fundamentals of DevOps!
 Hello, World!
 Fundamentals of DevOps!
 Hello, World!
 Fundamentals of DevOps!
 Hello, World!
 Fundamentals of DevOps!
 Hello, World!
 Fundamentals of DevOps!
 Fundamentals of DevOps!
 Fundamentals of DevOps!
 Fundamentals of DevOps!
 Fundamentals of DevOps!
-Fundamentals of DevOps!

 Congrats, you’ve now seen VM orchestration in action, including rolling out changes following immutable infrastructure practices!